dbursztynowski/k3s-taskforce/README.md

   * _other use cases are welcome - to be invented/proposed by the students (examples: horizontal/vertical scaling, custom metrics, etc., ideally tailored to a reasonable "size", but not as simple as changing 'replicas: x' in Deployment \!)_
 * getting acquainted with service monitoring and scaling in CNF environments (based on Prometheus/Grafana) **(instrukcje/guides, part P1)**
   * as part of a wider domain referred to as "telemetry"/"observability"/"orchestration"
-    * Note: as for scaling, so-called _in-place pod vertical scaling_ is dealt with
   * _apart form installation and very basic operations (viewing information about the state of the cluster in Grafana dashboards), more complex/interesting use cases remain to be prepared and propositions are more than welcome_
+  * note: when it comes to scaling, we are currently dealing with the so-called _in-place pod vertical scaling_

 The means to achieve these goals is the installation of k3s "bare metal" cluster on Raspberry Pi platform, the installation and configuration of selected cluster components (MetalLB, Traefik) and "observability" level applications (Prometheus/Grafana) using various Kubernetes mechanisms/functionalities, and also running simple demo "applications" to illustrate selected concepts.